saferpay/sndbx/texts/app_integration.md

 # Mobile App integration

 Payments done via a smartphone through a mobile app, becomes more and more important.
-Saferpay offers all the tools needed to be integrated via a mobile app.
+Saferpay offers the tools needed to be integrated via a mobile app.
 The following guide is an extension, to the standard integration methods for the [Payment Page](https://saferpay.github.io/sndbx/Integration_PP.html), [Transaction interface](https://saferpay.github.io/sndbx/Integration_trx.html) and [Secure Alias Store](https://saferpay.github.io/sndbx/scd.html#scd-sa).

 The Integration centers around a client-server model (the app being the client), in which a merchant server hosts all the necessary data, to do the requests itself and store any vital data, the app and therefore the customer/card holder, does not need to know.